fisharebest/webtrees/README.md

 You will need to re-run the second of these any time you modify files in `resources/js` or `resources/css`.

-During the JavaScript module migration, runtime compatibility globals (such as `window.webtrees`, `window.TreeViewHandler`, and `window.statistics`) are preserved by adapter entrypoints.
+During the JavaScript module migration, runtime compatibility globals (such as `window.webtrees` and `window.TreeViewHandler`) are preserved by adapter entrypoints.
+The statistics module is fully self-initializing and requires no globals.

 ## Gedcom (family tree) files